SuneelKM/Android_WeatherApp/README.md

 # Project 2 - Weather App

 ## Project Description
-A simple Android application that allows users to recieve live weather data.
+A Android application that allows users to recieve live weather data.

 ## Technologies Used
 * Kotlin